 In this course students will be introduced to descriptive analytics.
 They will develop basic statistical literacy along with the ability to analyze and evaluate real-life problems using statistical methods.
 Students will learn to organize and present quantitative data by means of graphical and numerical methods.
-Topics include descriptive statistics, basic probability distributions, and sampling distributions.
+Topics include descriptive statistics, basic probability theory, discrete and continuous probability distributions, and sampling distributions.